International Law Commission: 1950s sessions

 The conduct of the 2nd session was influenced by the East-West rift resulting from the Cold War.
-Already at the first meeting of that session, the Soviet member Koretsky protested that the People's Republic of China was not represented on the commission, claiming it represented the Chinese people and not the Republic of China, now ruling in Taiwan only.
+Already at the first meeting of that session, the Soviet member Koretsky protested that the People's Republic of China (PRC) was not represented on the commission, claiming it represented the Chinese people and not the Republic of China (ROC), now ruling in Taiwan only.
 He demanded the Chinese member of the commission be replaced by a member from mainland China.
 Commission chairman Scelle opposed the Soviet demand, claiming that each member represented his own legal views rather than any government position.
-The commission accepted Hudson's position by a vote of 10 to 1, and Koretsky in protest left the session without attending any further meetings.
-A letter of protest by the government of the People's Republic of China against the representation of Taiwan at the commission was presented to the commission on June 8, but no further action was taken in that regard.
+The commission accepted Hudson's position by the vote of 10 to 1, and Koretsky in protest left the session without attending any further meetings.
+A letter of protest by the PRC government against the representation of the ROC at the commission was presented to the commission on June 8, but no further action was taken in that regard.